vogloblinsky/es6-modules-in-browsers-showcase/README.md

-# ES6 modules in the browser demo
+# ES6 modules in modern browsers showcase

 The goal of this demo is to showcase the usage of ES6 modules in the browser in 3 different configurations :